Women’s social network Peanut launches microfund StartHER to invest in pre-seed stage startups – TechCrunch

 “It’s no secret that the venture capital industry is dominated by those with privilege and lucrative connections.
 As a member of the Female Founders Fund, I’m excited to be a part of StartHER’s investment committee to help these entrepreneurs, who have not been adequately recognized, grow their networks in the venture capital community,” said Anu Duggal, Founding Partner of Female Founders Fund, who joined SheHER’s investment committee.

-StartHER says it’s looking to step in to fill that gap by offering small investments to early stage, pre-seed businesses focused on making a positive impact on society, healthcare, or the environment.
+StartHER says it’s looking to step in to fill that gap by offering small investments to early-stage, pre-seed businesses focused on making a positive impact on society, healthcare, or the environment.
 According to its online application, StartHER will write checks of between $25,000 and $50,000 — likely one of the first checks a new startup may receive.
 The overall fund is $300,000 in size, and will make 3-4 investments in 2021.
 Peanut will not take an equity stake in the companies it invests in.

-Along with Duggal and Kennedy, the investment committee for the fund includes femtech journalist and angel investor Bérénice Magistretti; Chief Business Officer at Conde Nast Britain, Vanessa Kingori MBE; Founder of Shiffon Co. and Startup Girl Foundation, Shilpa Yarlagadda, and Author, Columnist and Brand Strategist, Elizabeth Uviebinene.
+Along with Duggal and Kennedy, the investment committee for the fund includes journalist and angel investor Bérénice Magistretti; Chief Business Officer at Conde Nast Britain, Vanessa Kingori MBE; Founder of Shiffon Co. and Startup Girl Foundation, Shilpa Yarlagadda; and author, columnist and Brand Strategist, Elizabeth Uviebinene.

 Applications are accepted on a rolling basis, and the committee meets every six months to consider the fund’s applications.
 Beyond the investment, startups who receive SheHER funds will also be given access and office hours to the networks of the committee members, the website says.